Meatball Sliders Recipe for cheesy, saucy, satisfying sliders you’ll want on repeat. Made in the slow cooker and broiled to perfection.

 Instructions

-• In a large bowl, combine the ground beef, milk, eggs, breadcrumbs, Parmesan cheese, minced garlic, onion, and salt and pepper to taste (I add 1 tsp each).
+• In a large bowl, combine ground beef, milk, eggs, breadcrumbs, Parmesan cheese, minced garlic, onion, and salt and pepper (1 tsp each).

 • Knead the mixture with your hands until all the ingredients are well combined.

-• Move your oven rack to 4 inches from the top and set your oven to broil (550 degrees F).
+• Move your oven rack to 4 inches from the top and set your oven to broil (550°F).
+Line a large sheet pan with foil and spray generously with cooking spray.

 • Spray your slow cooker with cooking spray.

-• Add half of the meatballs to the crockpot.
-Cover with marinara sauce, minced garlic, bay leaf, Italian seasoning, onion powder, and about 1/4 to 1/2 teaspoon each of seasoned salt and pepper.
+• Add half the meatballs to the Crock-Pot.
+Cover with marinara sauce, minced garlic, bay leaf, Italian seasoning, onion powder, and about 1/4–1/2 teaspoon each of salt and pepper.
 Add remaining meatballs.

 • Very gently stir until all the meatballs are coated in the sauce.